AtlasPilotPuppy/spark-streamingsql/README.md

 1. `write` related semantics like `INSERT` are not supported in streaming query.
 2. DDL related clauses are supported with limitations.
-3. The coverage of DML is depended on SparkSQL.
+3. The semantic coverage of DML is depended on SparkSQL.
 4. No DataFrame support for streaming data.

 ---